A warming Beef and Red Wine Casserole that’s rich and comforting. Perfect with creamy mash on a cold, dark evening. The ultimate easy winter warmer.

-It’s going to be tender and it’s going to take on a lot of the flavours.
-Which means that the quality of the meat isn’t as important as in some other meals.
+It’s going to be tender, and it’s going to take on a lot of the flavours.
+This means that the quality of the meat isn’t as important as in some other meals.

 Can You Use Leftovers in a Beef and Red Wine Casserole?